SciDataContainer/SciDataContainer/docs/source/configuration.rst

 	``DC_EMAIL``, ``email``, e-mail address of the author ``DC_SERVER``, ``server``, name or address of the data storage server ``DC_KEY``, ``key``, key for the storage server API

+A value in the configuration file supersedes the content of the respective environment variable.

 Example Configuration File
 --------------------------